 This is a great project -- building your own water-powered bottle rocket -- but once the rockets have been constructed and have launched, it's time to think back about the process and try to understand WHY things happened as they did and what it all means.
 In particular we are interested in how the behavior of the rocket illustrates Newton's three laws of motion.
+Based on our own experience, we would like to advise you of essay experts who describe these laws and explain physical processes so that children understand the essence.

 Returning to class after Winter Break, we launch the rockets across the playing field by filling them 1/2 full of water and pumping 70 psi of air into each one.